The All-In Podcast

 💬 Notable Quotes

-Every company or IT department or CISO that is managing codebases should take this seriously and use the next few months to detect any dormant bugs or vulnerabilities and roll out patches.
+“I do think that every company or IT department or CISO that is managing codebases should take this seriously and use the next few months to detect any dormant bugs or vulnerabilities and roll out patches.”

 More from this guest